HughKeenan/project-game/FEATURES.md

 ![Posted message](documentation/features/thread_content/posted_message.png)

-If the user decides to update by pressing the update button below the form, the response form will repopulate with the text of their response.
+If the user decides to update by pressing the edit button below their response, the response form will repopulate with the text of their response.
 The button below will also change to say update.

 ![Update Response](documentation/features/thread_content/update_response.png)